saranvinod/first/README.md

 # first

-this is the branch used for learning
+this is the branch used for learning and ready to merge with main